Umm Qais: Early Islamic period

-The Battle of Yarmouk in 636 CE a short distance from Gadara, brought the entire region under Arab-Muslim rule.
+The Battle of Yarmouk in 636 CE, a short distance from Gadara, brought the entire region under Arab-Muslim rule.

 On 18 January 749 CE much of the city was destroyed by the Galilee earthquake.
-Whilst the city was extensively damaged, archaeological evidence of limited reconstruction, including conversion of the large five aisle basilica church into a mosque indicates the continued settlement of the site at least into the 11th Century.
+Whilst the city was extensively damaged, archaeological evidence of limited reconstruction, including conversion of the large five aisle basilica church into a mosque indicates the continued settlement of the site at least into the 11th century.

-By the 13th Century the site is noted in historic sources under the new name of "Mukais" a local term meaning border place or customs house and from which the modern name of Umm Qais gradual derived.
+By the 13th century the site is noted in historic sources under the new name of "Mukais", a local term meaning border place or customs house and from which the modern name of Umm Qais gradually derived.

 Ottoman period

 In 1596 it appeared in the Ottoman tax registers named as Mkeis, situated in the nahiya (subdistrict) of Bani Kinana, part of the Hauran Sanjak.
 It had 21 households and 15 bachelors; all Muslim, in addition to 3 Christian households.
 The villagers paid a fixed tax-rate of 25% on agricultural products; including wheat, barley, summer crops, fruit trees, goats and bee-hives.
 The total tax was 8,500 akçe.

 In 1806 Ulrich Jasper Seetzen visited Umm Qais and identified it as the location of ancient Gadara, describing the Ottoman settlement and the tombs and other monuments still visible on the surface.
 The ancient ruins at Um Keis were recorded again by western visitors in 1816 and 1838.
 By 1899 Schumacher, visiting the site as part of his survey work for the Hijaz railway records the village had expanded significantly with the construction of larger houses, noting also that many of the tombs recorded by early visitors were no longer present.
 Umm Qais's most impressive building, the Ottoman governor's residence known as Beit Rousan, "Rousan House", dates to this period of expansion in the Late Ottoman period.